dymodi/dymodi.github.io/Research/Paper/Octopus/octopus-outline-3.md

 NOTE: This the third version of the draft.

-NOTE: The kernel of this paper is accurate ETA of food delivery, or specifically, accurate travelling time and staying time estimate between restaurants.
+NOTE: The kernel of this paper is accurate ETA (Estimated Time of Arrival) of food delivery, or specifically, accurate travelling time and staying time estimate between restaurants.

 Key points:
 1. Rider arrival and stay detection using beacons.